 Optimizing Workflow and Accessibility

 A consistent challenge in bank document management is efficient storage and rapid information retrieval.
 The flow of paperwork including applications, financial forms, and statements can be overwhelming, and making sure it’s all accounted for and properly filed can be an astronomical undertaking each and every day.

 Often with offsite storage, speed is an issue, but if it’s well designed—such as with Armstrong Archives’ scan-on-demand services—important documents are available in an instant.

 The team at Armstrong Archives is here to help!
 Our offsite record storage services and our digital and electronic records management services provide the security you need to protect your sensitive information in an organized manner.
 We also specialize in document scanning to help you get started with converting paper documents to digital files.
 To learn more contact our team.

 Another important component of offsite file storage for financial institutions is regulatory compliance.
 Banks, credit unions and other financial institutions have many federal regulations to follow when it comes to records management.
 Some of these regulations include

 - Office of the Comptroller of the Currency (OCC) guidelines

 - Securities and Exchange Commission (SEC) regulations

-These regulations influence the way institutions handle their financial documents, so it is crucial that any document management solutions they employ be in full compliance with those standards.
+Such regulations shape how institutions manage their financial documents.
+Therefore, ensuring that any regulatory document management for financial services complies fully is imperative.
 Reliable offsite storage can help with those regulations by providing encryption for digital documents and secure document destruction for paper files.